brentjm/RasberryPi-AP/README.md

 * Ansible >= 2.8
 * Raspberry Pi 3 or 4

+## Caveats
+The playbook is designed to work with systemd.

 ## Usage

 1. Modify the configuration in `access_point/vars/main.yml` (ssid, interfaces etc...)